 Bison grazing decision

-The move to evict the bison stems from a Jan.
+The claim was based on a Jan.
 16 proposed decision by the Department of the Interior and the Bureau of Land Management that would reverse a 2022 decision granting conservation group American Prairie permits to have bison graze on some BLM-owned land.

 BLM says on its website that it manages livestock grazing on 155 million acres of public land.
 The agency grants renewable 10-year permits and leases to ranchers to allow for livestock to graze on "allotments" of land.